josephceth/enterprise-basics/README.md

 ### createDelimitedFileByteArray

 Creates a delimited file (CSV) from an array of objects and returns it as a byte array.
+It can then be passed to other functions like saveFileBytesToPath or sendEmail as the fileBytes attachment parameter.

 ```typescript
 import { createDelimitedFileByteArray } from 'enterprise-basics';